|

 This website is dedicated to the memory of my friend Airman First Class Bobby Wayne Jones of Thomasville, North Carolina.

 At different times in our nation’s history, mighty men of valor have stepped forward to shoulder the burden of warfare at home or on some distant shore.
-The men trained at Tuskegee during World War II and the Studies and Observation Group in Vietnam are two of those groups of individuals that I have come to admire.
+The Studies and Observation Group in Vietnam is one of those groups of individuals that I have come to admire.

 Studies and Observation Group personnel and those units that supported them in the air and on land were among the bravest human beings ever to set foot on the face of the earth.
 Each mission was into the Valley of Death.
 I also have information on other persons who served in these units but do not have a burial place.
 Once again, I solicit the help of friends and family who may know of their resting place.
 Any information would be helpful.